marieotsuka/interactionstudio-spring2023/src/syllabus.md

 We will be using GitHub to manage our code.
 [Sign up](https://github.com/) if you don’t have an account already.

 ### Figma
 Figma is a modern interface design tool that is collaborative online.
 We will be using Figma exclusively for creating your design mockups.
-[Sign up](https://www.figma.com/) with your newschool.edu email for a free education account.
+[Sign up](https://www.figma.com/) with your newschool.edu email for a free education account and [Join the Team](https://www.figma.com/team_invite/redeem/7T32QRWjZq8rP7WhCqrnHq).

 ### Sublime Text
 [Sublime Text](https://www.sublimetext.com/) is a sophisticated text editor for code, markup and prose.